 The Invisible Suffering of LGBT People

 Statistics from the National Institute on Drug Abuse (NIDA) portray a heartbreaking picture of substance use in the LGBT community.
 Sadly, the government has only started surveying people about sexual identity and gender, and this kind of data collection is inconsistent at best.
-While no long-term data is available, surveys “thus far have found that sexual minorities have higher rates of substance misuse and substance use disorders (SUDs) than people who identify as heterosexual…According to 2015 data from the National Survey on Drug Use and Health, adults defined as ‘sexual minority’…were more than twice as likely as heterosexual adults to have used any illicit drug in the past year….Lesbian, gay, and bisexual (LGB) adolescents were 90 percent more likely to use substances than heterosexual adolescents…LGBT persons also have a greater likelihood than non-LGBT persons of experiencing a substance use disorder in their lifetime, and they often enter treatment with more severe SUDs”.
+While no long-term data is available, surveys “thus far have found that sexual minorities have higher rates of substance misuse and substance use disorders (SUDs) than people who identify as heterosexual…According to 2015 data from the National Survey on Drug Use and Health, adults defined as ‘sexual minority’…were more than twice as likely as heterosexual adults to have used any illicit drug in the past year….Lesbian, gay, and bisexual (LGB) adolescents were 90 percent more likely to use substances than heterosexual adolescents…LGBT persons also have a greater likelihood than non-LGBT persons of experiencing a substance use disorder in their lifetime, and they often enter addiction treatment in New Hampshire with more severe SUDs”.

 NIDA notes that LGBT people “face social stigma, discrimination, and other challenges not encountered by people who identify as heterosexual.
 They are at a greater risk of harassment and violence”.
 Untreated stress and trauma can lead to clinical depression, anxiety, PTSD, suicidality, self-harm, and disordered eating.
 Mental health diagnoses made in addition to SUD are known as co-occurring disorders.